openvinotoolkit/model_server/docs/python_support/reference.md

  Starting with version 2023.3, OpenVINO Model Server supports execution of custom Python code.
 Such code can execute simple pre- or post-processing as well as complex tasks like image or text generation.

- Python execution is enabled via [MediaPipe](../mediapipe.md) by the built-in `PythonExecutorCalculator` that allows creating graph nodes to execute Python code.
+ Python execution is enabled via [MediaPipe](../mediapipe.md) by the built-in [`PythonExecutorCalculator`](#pythonexecutorcalculator) that allows creating graph nodes to execute Python code.
 Python nodes can be used as standalone servables (single node graphs) or be part of larger MediaPipe graphs.

  Check out the [quickstart guide](quickstart.md) for a simple example that shows how to use this feature.

+ Check out [python demos](../../demos/python_demos) for real life use cases.

  ## Building Docker Image